 Your choice of both public and private hospitals so that you can have access to the latest and greatest facilities and technology when you need them most.

-You might be surprised just how much a hospital stay can cost.
-To give you an idea, here are just some of the hospital bills we’ve paid for our members in 2015-2016:
+You might be surprised just how much a hospital stay can cost without private hospital cover.
+To give you an idea, here are just some of the hospital bills we’ve paid for our members in 2019:

 Again it’s completely up to you, but you might want to get that money tree planted just in case.